-Project BEST works for capacity increase within waste water treatment plants (WWTP), industrial companies and as well as local and regional authorities to support more efficient co-treatment, management and monitoring of industrial waste water.
-Capacity building work includes six international thematic workshops and study visits organised as follows
+Project BEST aimed for capacity increase within wastewater treatment plants (WWTP), industrial companies and as well as local and regional authorities to support more efficient co-treatment, management and monitoring of industrial wastewater.

 - Helsinki (FIN) Kick off on 6 – 8 February 2018 with emphasis on cooperation practices.
 Read more about this workshop.